HL7-FAST/national-directory/README.md

 # NDH Reference Implementation

+## Notice of Deprecation

+This repository represented [NDH STU1](https://hl7.org/fhir/us/ndh/STU1).
+The new repository for the STU2 server is located at https://github.com/HL7-FAST/ndh-server

+## Summary

 This is a FHIR server reference implementation of the [National Directory IG](https://build.fhir.org/ig/HL7/fhir-us-ndh/).
 It is built on the [HAPI FHIR JPA Starter Project](https://github.com/hapifhir/hapi-fhir-jpaserver-starter) project and more detailed configuration information can be found in that repository.

 ## Prerequisites